2026 Registration is live now!

 If you come to enroll for camp and find that your desired week(s) are full, we do encourage to place your child on our waitlist.
 Most of our returning camp families originally came from our waitlists!
 If and when spots open up, we will be in touch.

-Junior Counselors – We will have limited number of Junior Mentor positions available for teens who have “graduated” from our MIT program (aged 16+) and who interview with the Camp Manager – PAID POSITION, number of weeks varies based on need of the camp
+Junior Mentors – We will have limited number of Junior Mentor positions available for teens who have “graduated” from our MIT program (aged 16+) and who interview with the Camp Manager – PAID POSITION, number of weeks varies based on need of the camp.
+Email us for more information about our Junior Mentor positions.

 Email education@breadandbutterfarm.com with any pressing questions and keep an eye out for registration to open.
 We are so excited to see you this summer!